MakeSchool-Tutorials/Drift-Unity-VR/P6-Drift/content.md

 }
 ```

 There are a few differences to note between this and the other code we’ve written in Unity so far.
 First of all, it inherits from the object class, rather than Monobehaviour.
-This is because we don’t need to use it as a component, so we just inherited from the simplest C\# class.
+This is because we don’t need to use it as a component, so we just inherited from the simplest C# class.

 The private method LevelManager() is the constructor.
 This method will get called when we create our only instance of this object, so we expect it to only get called once.

 The way we want to access functions or properties of our shared instance of LevelManager is by calling LevelManager.SharedInstance.Foo() or LevelManager.SharedInstance.Foo respectively.

->[action]
+> [action]
->To make sure that our LevelManager is truly a singleton, put some log statement in the LevelManager’s costructor like Debug.Log(“CALLED ONCE”), create a public Foo method that just logs something like “FOO,” and add the following to your Player’s Update method:
+>To make sure that our LevelManager is truly a singleton, put some log statement in the LevelManager’s costructor like Debug.Log(`CALLED ONCE`), create a public Foo method that just logs something like `FOO,` and add the following to your Player’s Update method:
 >
 ```
 LevelManager.SharedInstance.Foo();
 ```

-This should log “CALLED ONCE” just once, and then “FOO” a bunch of times.
+This should log `CALLED ONCE` just once, and then `FOO` a bunch of times.

 ![Logs print as expected](../media/image03.png)